Moving human beings as cargo pays in the billions of dollars for transnational criminal smuggling organizations.

 Underestimating the potential danger of human smuggling can have a deadly outcome.

 As evidenced by recent events in San Antonio, Texas, higher smuggling fees paid to smuggling organizations do not guarantee safe transit.
-The smugglers in that case had assured the illegal aliens that their tractor-trailer had refrigeration.
+The smugglers in that case had assured the noncitizens that their tractor-trailer had refrigeration.
 Ten people died in transit.
 1

-“No matter what a smuggler may say to an illegal alien, the minute the alien is smuggled, the smuggler can no longer control the circumstances,” said Staton.
+“No matter what a smuggler may say to a noncitizen, the minute the noncitizen is smuggled, the smuggler can no longer control the circumstances,” said Staton.

 The lack of control does not represent a crisis of conscience for those who run smuggling organizations.